 - Does the MFP have network capability or can you only scan through a USB connection?

 - Does it have OCR technology or can you upgrade it with an OCR software?
 OCR technology will allow your MFP convert scanned documents, including handwritten ones, into viewable electronic files.
 You should consider getting OCR software if you want to digitize your business operations.

-Find out from your vendor if the multifunction printer needs to connect to a computer to copy a document or if it can function as a stand-alone copier.
+Find out from your vendor if the mfp needs to connect to a computer to copy a document or if it can function as a stand-alone copier.
 Does it have wireless capability or does it need a USB connection?
 What other finishing capabilities does it have, if any?

-An automatic document feeder (ADF) eliminates the need for any manual input when using the multifunction printer — aside from selecting the function/s you need to use.
+An automatic document feeder (ADF) eliminates the need for any manual input when using the mfp— aside from selecting the function/s you need to use.
 Find out if:

 - The ADF can be used for copying, scanning, and faxing